souk4711/hakoniwa/hakoniwa-cli/docs/app-firefox/README.md

 > [!NOTE]
 >
+> - If you receive `Command "pasta" not found`, make sure you have [passt](https://passt.top/passt/about/) installed.
+> - If you experience a DNS lookup failure, read [this](../troubleshooting-systemd-resolved) to learn more.
 > - If you want access any host-service port, use `--network=pasta:-T,auto`.
-> - If you experience a DNS lookup failure, read [this](../troubleshooting-systemd-resolved) to learn more.

 ## Advanced